Acceleration123/CoFi-Lite/README.md

 🎉 This is the official implementation of our *IEEE SPL* paper:

-CoFi-Lite: Pushing the Limits of Ultra-Lightweight Speech Enhancement
+**"CoFi-Lite: Pushing the Limits of Ultra-Lightweight Speech Enhancement"**

 ## 🔥 News
 - [**2026-7-7**] The manuscipt is accepted by IEEE SPL.